 If you travel by truck or boat to your hunting spot, where different clothes and bring the tote with you.
 Once you turn your truck or boat off, put on your hunting clothes and spray yourself again with scent free spray.

-I wish you all the best of luck during the 2019 rut and feel free to send me a picture of your trophy!
-I will gladly post the photo on the White Buffalo Outdoors website and all social media platforms.
+I wish you all the best of luck during the 2019 rut and hope you enjoyed this article 5 Tips to Prepare You for the Deer Rut.
+Feel free to send me a picture of your trophy!
+I will gladly post the photo in the White Buffalo Outdoors Trophy Room and all social media platforms.

 Justin J. Lind